 This is the most prestigious Clos in Burgundy, constructed by the Cistercian monks in 1098.
-At the outset I didn't envisage producing wines from this 'monument'.
-I was overwhelmed by the size, nearly 51 hectares, (which is nonetheless ridiculous compared to other regions), and by the number of producers who cultivate it.
+At the outset I didn't envisage producing wines from this "monument".
+I was overwhelmed by the size, nearly 51 hectares (which is nonetheless ridiculous compared to other regions), and by the number of producers who cultivate it.
 And then I saw the film Babette's Feast, this ode to gastronomy and hedonism, to sharing and to love, a clear sign to me that I needed to try to harness this Grand Cru.

-In 2008 I discovered a plot of ancient, 80-year-old, vines in the middle of the Clos on the south side towards Vosne-Romanée We harvested and vinified the grapes and the result was so convincing that we immediately gave this wine an honoured place in our line-up.
+In 2008 I discovered a plot of ancient, 80-year-old vines in the middle of the Clos on the south side towards Vosne-Romanée.
+We harvested and vinified the grapes and the result was so convincing that we immediately gave this wine an honoured place in our line-up.
 This Clos is a jewel that easily merits its reputation.
 The wine is firm, powerful and develops aromas of ripe black fruit.
 It may not be approachable in youth, thanks to its tighter tannic structure, but it conceals an amazing complexity and great minerality that just needs time to express itself.
 An oscar for this monument!

-'Vooget' gets a mention in a papal bull of 1164.
-The current 'Vougeot' appears for the first time in 1376.
-The name comes from the little river, or Vouge, though there is some doubt abou the origin of that name.
+JASPER MORRIS MW, BURGUNDY DIRECTOR "Vooget" gets a mention in a papal bull of 1164.
+The current "Vougeot" appears for the first time in 1376.
+The name comes from the little river, or Vouge, though there is some doubt about the origin of that name.
 My first idea was that this wine should be a massive beast, dark in colour, firm in structure with notable tannins.
-On the other hand Vougeot is sandwiched between two villages, Vosne and Chambolle, whose wines epitomise finesse, the former allie to power, the latter with grace.
+On the other hand, Vougeot is sandwiched between two villages, Vosne and Chambolle, whose wines epitomise finesse, the former allied to power, the latter with grace.
 A huge amount will depend on exactly where in the Clos a parcel of vines is located.
 At the top of the Clos (around 255 metres above sea-level) there are about 40 centimetres of topsoil on top of Bajocian limestone.
-In the middle of the vineyard there is noticeably more clay in the topsoil while the bottom of the vineyard has deeper and more alluvial soil, on top of marlstone.
+In the middle of the vineyard there is noticeably more clay in the topsoil, while the bottom of the vineyard has deeper and more alluvial soil on top of marlstone.
 However just to consider where in the Clos a parcel of vines is situated, top, middle or bottom, is somewhat simplistic.
 There are subtle changes of terroir.
-If you gaze across the Clos from its northern edge, you will see the land rising and falling in ripples across it width, as well as the basic gradient from top to bottom.
+If you gaze across the Clos from its northern edge, you will see the land rising and falling in ripples across its width, as well as the basic gradient from top to bottom.
+2015 CLOS DE VOUGEOT, GRAND CRU The rich purple colour leads to an incredible weight of fruit right at the start of the bouquet, and the volume does not diminish thereafter.
+Beautifully smooth and succulent, the fruit swarms right through the middle to a gracious and exceptionally long finish.
+The palate has an abundance of dark brooding black fruits, with great depth and purity of fruit.
+There are also some delicate, lighter red fruits here, with savoury, mineral tones too.
+The overall effect is of voluptuous, dark purple fruit with a mouth-feel like silk over velvet, to make a very serious and proper Clos Vougeot.
+Large scale, round and pure, already showing considerable complexity, this will nonetheless require time for all the components to integrate.
+With its persistent finish, there's a great deal here to be excited about.
+Drink 2025-2035.
+CLOS DE VOUGEOT